NIEHS/muver/docs/manual.md

   Identifies a conversion event from one allele to another.
 Reported in a comma-delimited list with each entry corresponding to a called mutation.

 #### Options
 * `--excluded_regions PATH`

   Path to a BED file specifying genomic regions to ignore during mutation calling.

+* `--fwer FLOAT`

+  Rate at which to control family-wise error, default = 0.01.

 #### Arguments
 * `REFERENCE_ASSEMBLY`